brianglass/anastasis/files/tues1mc.md

 Ode 6.
 Irmos

-I imitate the Prophet Jonas as I cry, Â‘Free my life from corruption, good Lord, and save me, Saviour of the world, as I cry, Â‘Glory to you!Â’
+I imitate the Prophet Jonas as I cry, ‘Free my life from corruption, good Lord, and save me, Saviour of the world, as I cry, ‘Glory to you!’

 ****